ragulpr/ragulpr.github.io/blog/_posts/2016-11-22-WTTE-RNN-Hackless-churn-modeling.md

 ![Discrete distribution, high res](/assets/all_discrete_a20_censoring.gif)

-With truly continuous data it seems to figure out the true parameters with almost any level of censoring.
-Here gradient descent recovered the correct parameters even with more than $$99.9$$% censoring.
+With truly continuous data it seven ends up figuring it out with more than $$99.9$$% censoring:
 ![Continuous distribution](/assets/all_contin_a2_censoring.gif)